reversedcodes/minecraft-bedrock-meta-database/README.md

 # 🧱 Minecraft Bedrock Metadata Database

 An automated updater for Minecraft Bedrock clients and servers — and more.
-Runs automatically every 12 hours to keep all builds up to date.
+Runs automatically every day at 17:00 and 20:00 (German time) to keep all builds up to date.

 ---